 Relaxation therapy is another form of Ambien alternatives help — a set of simple to learn behavioral techniques effective for sleep.

-According to a recent article in Psychology Today online magazine, specific and effective techniques exist that can eliminate or at least vastly reduce body tension and anxiety.4,5
+Non-pharmacologic treatments and effective techniques exist that can eliminate or at least vastly reduce body tension and anxiety.4,5

 As a result of these therapies, the muscles relax, the individual’s mind is able to stop “racing,” and restful sleep can occur.
 It can take practice and proper instruction to effectively learn these techniques but is worthwhile to achieve effective relaxation.